 As we age and reach different milestones in our lives, our insurance needs change.
-In order to ensure adequate coverage, contact us if you’re affected by any of the following life events:
+In order to ensure adequate coverage, contact your insurance advisor if you’re affected by any of the following life events:

 - Retirement—When you retire, you may change residences.
 If you have more than one home, this is a good time to let your insurance provider know where you plan to spend your time.

 Insurance is critical for nearly every stage of life.
-Seeking coverage should be an active process, and you shouldn’t assume that your insurance needs remain steady over time.
-We’re here to answer any questions you may have as your needs change, just send us a message.
+Seeking coverage should be an active process, and individuals shouldn’t assume their insurance needs remain steady over time.
+If you would like to discuss your insurance needs, feel free to contact us.
+We’re happy to help.